 Note: The H1 and H2 antihistamines are necessary to stabilize receptors on the mast cell.
 Therefore, if additional medication is required for control of gastroesophageal reflux (GERD), a proton pump inhibitor may be added to this protocol, but it cannot replace the H2 antihistamine.

-Please see Tables 1-6 for lists of some specific drugs in these different categories.
+Please see Tables 1-6 below for lists of some specific drugs in these different categories.
+We also have a downloadable guide to supportive care medications for patients with mast cell diseases.

-Please see Table 7 for a list of some specific drugs for advanced systemic mastocytosis.
+Please see Table 7-9 below for a list of some specific drugs for the variants of systemic mastocytosis.
+We also have a downloadable guide to targeted therapies for systemic mastocytosis.

 Table 1.
 Some First Generation H1 Antihistamines